yh932514/Snake/README.md

 # Snake
-Snake Game done in 2017 \n
+Snake Game done in 2017,
 Some small bugs exist.